mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 nano ~/.ssh/authorized_keys
 ```
 10. Paste the copied public key to the file and save it.
 11. Logout from Ares and try loggin in to it again.
 After performing these steps, you should no longer be prompted for a password when connecting to Ares, as the SSH keys will be used for authentication.
+But if you set a passphrase during the SSH key creation, you'll be prompted to input it while logging in.

 ## Setting Up SSH Tunnel and Environment on Ares